FOSS management systems make it easy for you to track the licenses and vulnerabilities in the free and open source software components you use.

 Companies need a reliable way to identify FOSS components that are in use.
 There are four ways a FOSS component can be used in a company’s codebase:

 Identifying and managing these different types of usage can be a daunting and error-prone task if done manually.
 This is especially true when considering the complexity of modern software systems, and the ease of access to the vast pool of available FOSS components.
-A reliable FOSS management solution should be well-equipped with functionalities and algorithms to identify and detect FOSS components.
+Reliable FOSS management systems should be well-equipped with functionalities and algorithms to identify and detect FOSS components.
 This can save a company valuable efforts that can be otherwise used in developing their products.

 Different FOSS components are associated with different types of open source licenses.
 These licenses have different legal obligations, depending on how the FOSS component is used by the company.
 For example: